 All parts which are in contact with pressurized gas are rated to at least 100 bar.
-However, we fixed the operation pressure to 50 bar to get a generous safety margin of $100\,\%$.
+However, we fixed the operation pressure to 50 bar to get a generous safety margin of 100 %.
 The risk of static and inductive spark charges in the gas line is low (Department of Labour of New Zealand, 1990).
-Nevertheless, the gas pipes can be grounded to prevent electrical charges on the parts which are in contact with H_2 gas.
+Nevertheless, the gas pipes can be grounded to prevent electrical charges on the parts which are in contact with H2 gas.

-The design of the PHG incorporates a gas path which also enables safe ventilation of a storage bottle.
-The design and the choice of parts also consider potential handling errors.
+The design of the PHG incorporates a gas path which also enabled safe ventilation of a storage bottle.
+Potential handling errors were also considered.
+For example, the output

 Figure 7.
-PHG operating parameters and NMR spectra: (a) pressure p{out} and calculated flow rate $f_r^c = p'{\text{out}} \cdot \frac{V_0 T{\text{stand}}}{T{\text{rt}} P{\text{stand}}}$ as a function of time for input pressure $p{\text{in}} = 50$ bar and $V_0 = 1$ L, (b) 1 H NMR spectra of rtH2, $p{\text{H}2}$ and N2 to quantify $f{p{\text{H}2}}$, and (c) $f{p{\text{H}2}}$ as a function of f_r (Eq.
+PHG operating parameters and NMR spectra: (a) pressure p{out} and calculated flow rate $f_r^c = p'{out} \cdot \frac{V_0 T{stand}}{T{rt} P{stand}}$ as a function of time for input pressure $p{in} = 50$ bar and $V_0 = 1$ L, (b) 1H NMR spectra of rtH2, pH_2 and N2 to quantify f{pH_2} , and (c) f{pH_2} as a function of f_r (Eq.
 3).
-For the latter, the para-enrichment was found to be constant up to a flow rate of $f_r = 2$ SLM (for $p{\text{in}} = 20$ bar, $p{\text{target}} = 10$ bar).
+For the latter, the para-enrichment was found to be constant up to a flow rate of $f_r = 2$ SLM (for $p{in} = 20$ bar, $p{target} = 10$ bar).

-Figure 8. pH_2 quantification and production reproducibility chart.
+Figure 8.
+Reproducibility of the pH_2 quantification method (left) and pH_2 production cycle (right).
 The left boxplot shows the precision of the quantification method.
 The pH_2 quantification protocol was repeated five times with the same pH_2 batch.
 The obtained pH_2 fraction was (51.5 ± 0.4) % that gives us an impression of quantification precision.
 The right boxplot shows the reproducibility of the production.
 The production of pH_2 and quantification protocols were repeated once on 4 different days.
 The obtained pH_2 fraction here was (51.6 ± 0.9) %; the error value includes production and quantification errors.
-PHG parameters of pH_2 preparation: 20-bar inlet pressure, 10-bar final pressure in the storage cylinder and a 0.9 SLM average flow rate.
+PHG parameters of pH_2 preparation: 20bar inlet pressure, 10-bar final pressure in the storage cylinder and $f_r = 0.9$ SLM.
 All errors are given by the standard deviation.

-For example, the output connectors are closed for pressures up to 17 bar when they are disconnected, i.e. for the case that the storage bottle is disconnected.
-Thus, no contact between the air in the room and the hydrogen in the PHG occurred.
-Furthermore, we included a handheld hydrogen sensor that can measure hydrogen concentrations in the parts per million (ppm) regime.
-The sensor should be always turned on during operation and will indicate potential leakages of H2 gas.
+connectors are closed for pressures up to 17 bar when they are disconnected, i.e. the case when the storage bottle is disconnected.
+Thus, there is no contact between the air in the room and the hydrogen in the PHG.
+Furthermore, we included a handheld hydrogen sensor that measures a hydrogen concentration as low as parts per million.
+The sensor should be always turned on during operation to indicate a potential leak of H_2 .

-The setup includes low-temperature cryogens such as liq-10 uid nitrogen.
-To prevent the spilling of liquid nitrogen, the dewar is restrained by the copper tubing inside and the surrounding metal frame.
-Moreover, a lid covers the liquid nitrogen bath that also reduces the evaporation rate of the cryogen.
+The setup includes low-temperature cryogens such as liquid nitrogen.
+To prevent the spilling of liquid nitrogen, the dewar was restrained by the copper tubing inside and the surrounding metal frame.
+Moreover, a lid covered the liquid nitrogen bath that also reduced the evaporation rate of the cryogen.
 Since the flask only holds around 2 L of cryogen, the amount of liquid nitrogen that has to be handled is greatly reduced.

-Figure 9. $p\text{H}2$ lifetime in a 2L aluminium cylinder.
-The data are fitted with the exponential decay function: $A_1 \cdot \exp(-t/\tau) + y_0$ with y_0 fixed to 25, $A_1 = 26.6 \pm 0.3$ and a resulting relaxation decay time of $\tau = (35.5 \pm 1.5)\,\text{d}$.
+Figure 9. pH_2 lifetime in a 2 L aluminium cylinder.
+After production, five samples of pH_2 were taken from the cylinder (days 0, 1, 7, 15 and 21) and quantified (squares).
+An exponential function $A_1 \cdot \exp(-t/\tau) + y_0$ with $y_0 = 25$ (red line) was fitted to the data and yielded $A_1 = 26.6 \pm 0.3$ and a decay constant of $\tau = (35.5 \pm 1.5)$ d.

-Note that PHG should be placed in a non-public lockable enclosure or room with sufficient ventilation and that only instructed personnel should operate it.
+Note that the PHG should be placed in a non-public restricted-access enclosure or room with sufficient ventilation and that only instructed personnel should operate it.